atwang16/atwang16.github.io/content/post/20240119/index.md

 would require 58 pixels to be scored, which is more than half of the pixels and thus, with optimal placement, likely to already secure you victory, if you could even score that many).

-There is certainly a tradeoff in some of the above criteria between design simplicity and optimal placement.
-This would need to be evaluated more carefully in prototypes to determine the differences in cycle time compared to the complexities of the solutions.
+There is certainly a tradeoff in some of the above criteria between design simplicity and optimal placement, and for what it is worth, my designs tend to be much more complicated and overengineered than they need to be 😅.
+This would all need to be evaluated more carefully in prototypes to determine the differences in cycle time compared to the complexities of the solutions, as there may be simpler designs (e.g. just dumping the pixels out of a hopper) which achieve sufficiently good precision for creating mosaics.
+Only testing will really tell what will work and what won't, and a precise design will only work well if the drivers don't actually need to do more work to get more control.

 ## Drone Launcher